King-Darius/LofiSymphony/README.md

 [FluidR3 GM soundfont](https://member.keymusician.com/Member/FluidR3_GM/index.html) and
 [MuseScore General](https://musescore.org/en/handbook/3/soundfonts-and-sfz-files#list).
 Place the `.sf2` file in the project folder (next to `launcher.py`) or reference an absolute path by setting the `LOFI_SYMPHONY_SOUNDFONT` environment variable.
-If the variable is unset, LofiSymphony automatically searches for `*.sf2` files alongside the app and uses the first match.
+If the variable is unset, LofiSymphony first checks the bundled TimGM6mb copy and then searches for `*.sf2` files alongside the app before falling back to system-wide installs.

 ### Audiocraft (MusicGen) support
 MusicGen generation requires `audiocraft`, `torch` and `torchaudio`.
 CPU inference works, though a GPU dramatically reduces render